ByAlphas/Date-Calculation/README.md

-# Alpha Date Calculator
+# Date Calculator

-**Alpha Date Calculator** is a lightweight, browser-based application designed to calculate the time difference between two dates.
+**Date Calculator** is a lightweight, browser-based application designed to calculate the time difference between two dates.
 It supports custom date ranges or allows you to calculate up to today's date with a single click.

 ## 🧠 Key Features